The Norman Transcript

-NORMAN — Dr. Norbert John “Jack” Kanak passed from this world on Wednesday, Oct.
-16, 2013, in Norman, at the age of 76.
-He was born on Nov.
-26, 1936, the youngest of eight children, to Joseph and Anna Faimon Kanak in Atwood, Kansas.
+NORMAN — Dr. Norbert John “Jack” Kanak passed from this world on Oct.
+16, 2013, in Norman at the age of 76.
+He was born Nov.
+26, 1936, the youngest of eight children, to Joseph and Anna Faimon Kanak in Atwood, Kan.

-Dr. Kanak earned a B.A. in sociology with minors in psychology and philosophy in 1961 from St. Benedict’s College in Atchison, Kansas.
+Dr. Kanak earned a B.A. in sociology with minors in psychology and philosophy in 1961 from St. Benedict’s College in Atchison, Kan.
 He earned a Master of Science in 1964 and a Ph.D. in 1967, both in experimental psychology from Saint Louis University.
-In August of 1967 he accepted a position as a Psychology Professor at the University of Oklahoma.
-In 1969 he became Chairman of the Psychology Department, serving for a total of 14 years, and led the department’s graduate program to national research recognition.
+In August of 1967 he accepted a position as a psychology professor at the University of Oklahoma.
+In 1969, he became chairman of the Psychology Department serving for a total of 14 years and led the department’s graduate program to national research recognition.

 In 1961, Dr. Kanak, lovingly known to his family and friends as Jack, married Mary Ellen Hayob in Salisbury, Mo. and had two children, Katharine Marie Kanak and Carlton Alexander Kanak.

 In 1979, he married Ellen Nease Cobb in Chickasha and joined with her children, Stephen Cobb and Richard Cobb.

 Jack was preceded in death by his parents; four brothers, Antone, Joseph Jr., Bernard and Francis; and two sisters, Sr. Margaret Ann OSF, and Margaret.